 City Edge Cafe

 The City Edge Cafe is located on 74-80 Reservoir Street, Surry Hills.
-This is just a 16-minute drive from the airport, so we suggest you hop off your plane, hire a car at the Sydney airport and make your way to this fabulous eatery.
+This is just a 16-minute drive from the airport, so we suggest you hop off your plane, organise the car hire Sydney Airport travellers rely on and make your way to this fabulous eatery.

 This is the place for sandwiches that are simply bursting with filling.
 They also specialise in toasted wraps and turkish bread.
 There are over 30 sandwich varieties to choose from, as well as daily specials that offer a unique twist on their wide variety of ingredients.

 In addition to this, these sandwiches won’t break the bank.
 Costing around $9, City Edge Cafe’s sandwiches are an inexpensive option that you can feed to the whole family.